magit/magit.vc/screenshots/index.md

-Some other graphical tools approach Magit when it comes to the staging features described above, but I don't think any one of them quite makes it).
+Some other graphical tools approach Magit when it comes to the staging features described above, but I don't think any one of them quite makes it.
 One more thing that sets Magit apart from these tools however, is that these features are not only available for staging and unstaging, but also when "otherwise applying changes".